James Kilgore: Underground years

-"did in South Africa showed that he had broken with terrorism as a method of struggle, preferring the hard patient slog of building among ordinary workers, in the trade unions and among working-class youth.
+did in South Africa showed that he had broken with terrorism as a method of struggle, preferring the hard patient slog of building among ordinary workers, in the trade unions and among working-class youth.
 He exchanged his guns and masks for pen and paper.
-He stopped living between the cracks and in the night; he built a new life, took care of his family and contributed to the struggle of the workers."
+He stopped living between the cracks and in the night; he built a new life, took care of his family and contributed to the struggle of the workers.

 Statements of support for Kilgore were also made by representatives of the South African Municipal Workers' Union, Khanya College, the University of Cape Town, the Nelson Mandela Foundation, and by Nobel Peace Prize laureate Archbishop Desmond Tutu.

 US authorities had a very different perspective.
 US Attorney General John Ashcroft noted that the arrest of Kilgore proved that "terrorists can run and they can try to hide overseas, but in the end we will find them and bring them to justice."

 Kevin Ryan, US Attorney in the San Francisco Federal Court, where Kilgore was wanted for almost three decades, said, "The arrest and prosecution of James Kilgore, the last of the fugitive SLA members, represents the Department of Justice's commitment to bringing terrorists, be they domestic or foreign, to justice.
 We will never forget their acts, and the passage of time will not diminish our resolve or our vigilance."

-After being extradited to the United States, Kilgore eventually pleaded guilty to both the possession of explosives charge and his deadly role in the bank robbery in Carmichael.
-An unarmed mother of four was killed while making a church deposit.
+After being extradited to the United States, Kilgore eventually pleaded guilty to both the possession of explosives charge and his deadly role in the bank robbery in Carmichael, during which unarmed mother of four, Myrna Opsahl, was killed while making a church deposit.
 He was sentenced to ten years in prison in California.
 After six and a half years, he was released on parole.